American Family Field

 While downtown isn’t huge, its size provides a key advantage: it’s exceptionally walkable.
 No matter where you stay, you won’t be more than a few blocks from some of the city’s best attractions, making it an easy pick for our favorite area to stay.

 That said, what’s within walking distance depends on which side of the river you choose to stay on.
-Each side has its own unique attractions, and while the bulk of downtown is only about 20 blocks wide, that still makes a 60+ minute walk between the hotels and attractions furthest apart (though there are options to cut down on that, which we’ll cover in Local Transit).
+Each side has its own unique attractions, and while the bulk of downtown is only about 20 blocks wide, that still makes for a 60+ minute walk between the hotels and attractions furthest apart (though there are options to cut down on that, which we’ll cover in Local Transit).

 While we’d suggest all of downtown as our favorite place to stay, for the sake of ease, we’ll break it down into two areas, east and west, which are divided by the Milwaukee River.